 Microsoft's Digital Literacy course has modules that assume no knowledge.
 It includes short modules on safely sharing information online, communicating effectively and collaborating online.

-Microsoft has also produced a Minecraft digital citizenship lesson, complete with a premade world and lesson plan.
+Microsoft has also produced a Minecraft digital citizenship lesson, complete with a range of worlds and lesson plans.

-The Berkman Klien Centre at Harvard University has published a multilingual online resources for administrators, teachers, students and parents.
+The Berkman Klein Center at Harvard University has published a multilingual online resources for administrators, teachers, students and parents.
 The Digital Citizenship Resource Platform is a collection of tools around areas of youth life that can help in navigating connected learning environments and the digital world.